surister/cratedb-guide/docs/admin/clustering/scale/demand.md

 We will be able to identify the new nodes by using a custom attribute (`node.attr.storage=temporarynodes`) (see further down for details on how to configure this), so the first step is to configure the existing partitions so that they do not consider the new nodes as suitable targets for shard allocation.

-In CrateDB 5.1.2 or higher we can achieve this with:
+In CrateDB 5.1.2 or higher, you can achieve this with:
 ```sql
 /* this applies the setting to all existing partitions and new partitions */
 ALTER TABLE test SET ("routing.allocation.exclude.storage" = 'temporarynodes');